-Having decided on the task it is important to be aware that it will involve lots of elbow grease (depending on the state of the engine) and a few essentials that will ease up the forty-five to sixty minute task.
+Having decided on the task, it is important to be aware that engine steam cleaning involves lots of elbow grease (depending on the state of the engine) and a few essentials that will ease up the forty-five to a sixty-minute task.

 What you need for engine steam cleaning

 - Protective clothing – First of all, ensure you have protective clothing, gloves, and eyewear to shield your body, hands and eyes from the grease and other bits that may accidentally fly out in the process.
 Next, you need to have a rag and a solution of water and baking soda for cleaning out any encrustation in the battery terminals.

 - A brush and optional high-pressure blower to blow out any loose dirt.

 - Organic Degreaser – Although the conventional way is to use a petroleum-based degreasing product to cut through the build-up of grease and grime, they tend to be harsh on your engine compartment’s rubber and vinyl parts.
 It will also take out the wax if accidentally spilled on the painted car parts.
 So, opt for water – or citrus – based degreaser instead.

 - Equipment and machinery– Then, we suggest the use of engine steam cleaning equipment to remove the dislodged grease and other contaminants.
 When used correctly, steam can be safer on delicate engine components and will prevent bits from flying off in all directions which typically happens when using a high-pressure hose.

 - Place to dispose of your waters – It is illegal to dump untreated wastewater into sewer gutters.
 Be sure to clean your engine somewhere you can collect the wastewater and dispose of it properly.

 How to prepare the engine for steam cleaning